-The Purdue Sports Network, a division of Learfield Communications and Purdue Sports Properties, consists of 27 radio stations.
+The Purdue Sports Network, a division of Learfield and Purdue Sports Properties, consists of 27 radio stations.
 WAZY (96.5 FM) in Lafayette is the flagship station.
 Games also can be heard on Sirius XM Radio and are available by subscription here.
 At home games in Ross-Ade Stadium, the broadcast team calls the action from the John R. DeCamp Radio Booth, named after the longtime voice of the Boilermakers.
 The pregame show begins one hour prior to kickoff.

 2015 Radio Network Affiliates

 |Fort Wayne||WKJG||1380 AM|

 |Terre Haute||WIBQ||1230 AM|

 |Left to right: Kelly Kitchel, Pete Quinn, Tim Newton and Rob Blackman|